Today we are going to make a DIY Batman Costume!

 (I print in gray scale.)

-Carefully, and I mean carefully!, iron your traced shapes onto the wrong side of the fleece.
+Carefully, and I mean carefully!, iron your traced batman shapes onto the wrong side of the black fleece for the costume.
 Use a lower heat setting, I used the synthetics setting on my iron.
 And try to keep the iron on the paper only.
 I did not melt any fleece doing this, but I can’t stress enough to be careful!
 Use a pressing cloth if you are nervous.
 It doesn’t take much heat or time at all to adhere the heat and bond, so use a quick touch.
 Once cool, cut it out along the lines you traced.

-Now, we are going to assemble the applique.
-Peal the paper off the back of the bat shape and place it wrong side down onto the right side of the yellow oval.
+Now, we are going to assemble the batman applique for the costume.
+Peal the paper off the back of the black bat shape and place it wrong side down onto the right side of the yellow oval.
 Here, a picture helps.

-You will need a bit more heat and pressure to adhere the appliques together, so use a pressing cloth and iron the bat to the oval.
-It doesn’t need to be completely adhered, just enough so it doesn’t shift when sewing.
+You will need a bit more heat and pressure to adhere the batman appliques together, so use a pressing cloth and iron the bat to the oval.
+The batman emblem doesn’t need to be completely adhered, just enough so it doesn’t shift when sewing.
 Focus on the wing tips.
-I didn’t melt anything, but be careful and use quick iron sessions.
+I didn’t melt anything, but be careful and use quick iron sessions with this costume.
 (And I’m a rebel and used high heat for this.
 I’m NOT telling you to do the same, just letting you know that I walk the line of dangerous crafting to keep you from ruining your applique.)

-Now remove the paper from the back of the oval and place the applique on the chest of the front piece of the pajamas.
+Now remove the paper from the back of the oval and place the batman applique on the chest of the front piece of the costume pajamas.
 Iron on in the same manor.
-You will need to do several quick iron sessions to get it to stick.
-Just focus on the edges so it doesn’t shift when you sew.
+You will need to do several quick iron sessions to get the batman emblem to stick.
+Just focus on the edges so your batman logo doesn’t shift when you sew.

 Tada!
-Now you have your applique ready to stitch in place.
+Now you have your batman applique ready to stitch in place for the costume.

-That’s is!
+That’s is – you have a batman logo!
 Now just follow the rest of the instructions for sewing the shirt portion of the pajamas.

 BAM!
 POW!
 We are ready to draft some DIY Batman Costume pants!